Mantaro/mantaro-wiki/znai/basics/server-configuration.md

 ---
 # Autorole on join & Self-assignable roles
-You can assign newly joined members to a specific role as well as you can setup roles that people can claim themselves using the `~>iam` command
+You can assign newly joined members to a specific role as well as you can set up roles that people can claim themselves using the `/iam` command

 |                       Type                       |                            Command                            |                   Preview                    |
 |:------------------------------------------------:|:-------------------------------------------------------------:|:--------------------------------------------:|